 It is indisputable that most teachers DT Willingham knows loved school; however, is it true of those teachers DT Willingham does not know?
 Students, so the theory goes do not love school thus teachers are not prepared for life in classrooms:

 What teachers don’t realise is that the reason that students don’t like school is:

 Contrary to popular belief, the brain is not designed for thinking

 I suppose that is a matter of opinion.
-It is, according to DT Willingham, designed for long-term memory.
+The brain, according to DT Willingham, is designed for long-term memory.

 Have a go at this puzzle:

 In an empty room are a candle, some matches, and a box of tacks.
 The goal is to have the lit candle about five feet off the ground.
 You’ve tried melting some of the wax on the bottom of the candle and sticking it to the wall, but that wasn’t effective.
 How can you get the lit candle to be five feet off the ground without your having to hold it there?

 The solution is that you use the tacks to secure the box to the wall then balance the candle on top of the box.
 As DT Willingham explains, the difference between “real life” and the artificial world of education is that in real life most people would have picked up the box of tacks, and made the connection between it, and the tacks inside.
 If you have encountered the problem before and have stored it in long-term memory then you can answer the question.
 So, if you know the answer, you can answer the question.

 DT Willingham also says this: